Opinion | In today’s uphill struggle to combat voter suppression, remember the Pearl

 The story of the Pearl’s bid for liberation is, however, not a 19th-century tale.
 It is our story as well.
 The struggle for freedom and equality is as much alive today.
 The same touchstone — human liberty — is at stake.

-The effort to maintain a racial hierarchy relegating Blacks to second-class citizenship did not end with the Civil War and the 13th, 14th and 15th Reconstruction amendments.
+The effort to maintain a racial hierarchy relegating Black people to second-class citizenship did not end with the Civil War and the 13th, 14th and 15th Reconstruction amendments.

-To be sure, present legislative attempts to suppress the franchise of Blacks may avoid provisions that on their face were limited by language to one race.
+To be sure, present legislative attempts to suppress the franchise of Black people may avoid provisions that on their face were limited by language to one race.
 Modern-day white supremacists are too smart for that.

 But there’s no mistaking that the nationwide Republican push to enact hundreds of new election restrictions that disproportionately affect tens of millions of Americans in cities, and Black voters in particular who overwhelmingly vote Democratic, is unlike anything seen since Jim Crow.